benitomartin/mlops-llm-trade-crypto/services/candles/README.md

 ## Set up your environment

-To create a new environment for this service and create a lockfile, run:
+To create a new environment for this service and create a lockfile, run the following command from the `services` folder:

-    uv venv -p 3.11.0 .venv
+    uv init --no-workspace candles
+    cd candles
     source .venv/bin/activate

+    # Install dependencies:
+    uv add pip

     # Install `uv` optional dependencies:
     uv add pip --optional dev